backand/angularbknd/README.md

 ### Prerequisites

 You need git to clone the ngback repository.
-You can get it from [http://git-scm.com/](http://git-scm.com/).
+You can get Git from [http://git-scm.com/](http://git-scm.com/).

 We also use a number of node.js tools to initialize and test ngback.
 You must have node.js and its package manager (npm) installed.
-You can get them from [http://nodejs.org/](http://nodejs.org/).
+You can donwload node.js from [http://nodejs.org/download//](http://nodejs.org/download/).

 ### Clone ngback